Succulents, Cacti, and Strings of Things

 “Lucille” -Thanksgiving Cactus

 Propagated from the original mother ‘Thanksgiving Cactus’ in Spring 2025.
+Added in a second stem in late 2025.

 “Angela” -Zebra Haworthia